Lyellr88/MARM-Protocol/README.md

 Session Continuity Caveat:
 - MARM is bound to the current chat session.
 If the conversation thread changes, users may need to restate context.
 - Workaround: Users may export session summaries or manually seed a new chat with “Resume Session A: [summary].”
 Native cross-session support is pending platform.
+- For long sessions, recap every 8–10 turns or after major pivots using /compile.

 Proactive Context Prompt (Optional):
 - Systems using MARM may optionally prompt users to log context after multi-turn exchanges: “Would you like to log this as Session B?”